jvitormelo/fullstack-forum/README.md

 # Small fullstack forum project using next

-## Using Next API routes using prisma with clean architecture to manage data.
+- Using Next API routes using prisma with clean architecture to manage data.

-# In front-end using Redux Toolkit to manage state and RTK Query to manage data fetching.
+- In front-end using Redux Toolkit to manage state and RTK Query to manage data fetching.

-# Using chackra UI to manage styling
+- Using ChackraUI to manage styling

-# TODO add both front and back tests
+- TODO add both front and back tests